renchris/replicache-demo-with-nextjs/README.md

 1. **`/replicacheActions.ts`**: This file contains the Replicache action helper functions and the listen for pokes function.

+1. **`/sharedActions.ts`**: This file contains the helper functions that relate to Client Group that are both used by process pull and process push.

+1. **`/todoActions.ts`**: This file contains the helper functions that wrap around the replicache mutators that are called by our Todo component.

+1. **`/components`**: This directory will contain all of our front-end TSX components used in our Layout and Pages.

+1. **`/components/park-ui`**: This directory will contain all of our Ark UI / Park UI components.
+See [Ark UI Documentation](https://ark-ui.com/docs/overview/introduction) and [Park UI Documentation](https://park-ui.com/docs/panda/overview/introduction)

+1. **`/lib`**: This directory will contain our custom Context API hooks to pass down instances of values and objects across our components.

+1. **`/lib/create-replicache-context.tsx`**: This file contains our Replicache Context that is used to pass down our replicache and userID instances across our page components.

+1. **`/lib/create-style-context.tsx`**: This file contains our Style Context that is used to create our Ark UI / Park UI components.

 1. **`drizzle.config.ts`**: This file configures Drizzle with the needed files and paths

+1. **`panda.config.ts`**: This file configures Panda for our css, file system, and JSX options.
+See [Panda Config Documentation](https://panda-css.com/docs/references/config)

 ## 📣 Recognition